Ruobin-hkbu/algorithm-culture/02-research design/prompt design/room-c-human-loop/human-evaluator-guide.md

 #### Ethical Standards Verification
 Confirm:
 - [ ] Truthful and substantiated claims
+- [ ] No fabricated testimonials or case studies (if an example is hypothetical or illustrative, it must be clearly labeled as such)
 - [ ] Respect for consumer autonomy
 - [ ] Non-exploitative messaging
 - [ ] Appropriate disclaimers included